reincas/Lanthanide/README.md

 $\mathbf{t}_c$.
 The Lanthanide package uses the keys `"H4/2"`, `"H4/3"`, `"H4/4"`, `"H4/6"`, `"H4/7"`, and `"H4/8"` for
 radial parameters and angular matrices.
-5. Magnetic interactions on the spin of one electron with the spin (ss) or the orbital angular momentum (soo) of another electron (1st order):
+5. Magnetic interactions of the spin of one electron with the spin (ss) or the orbital angular momentum (soo) of another electron (1st order):
 $\mathbf{H}_5 = M^0 \mathbf{m}_0 + M^2 \mathbf{m}_2 + M^4 \mathbf{m}_4$,
 with the Marvin integrals $M^0$, $M^2$, and $M^4$ and the respective angular two-electron operators